babasaraki/Neuroinformatics-Workshop/README.md

 Participants are required to bring:

 A laptop with internet access.
-Pre-installed software: Python (with relevant libraries such as NumPy, Pandas, and SciPy), Jupyter Notebook, and R (if applicable).
-Installation guides and links will be provided before the workshop.
+Pre-installed software: Python (with relevant libraries such as NumPy, Pandas, and SciPy), Jupyter Notebook, and R. Installation guides and links will be provided before the workshop.

 ***Mac users:***
 No installation requirements.